 - Misconfigured App Transport Security (ATS): ATS is supposed to be a security feature on iOS that helps to secure communications over networks.
 We discovered it was surprisingly common for ATS to be misconfigured, making data vulnerable to interception.

 - Sensitive Information in SQLite3 Databases: Applications often store persistent or temporary data in SQLite3 databases, which do not automatically have encryption.
-This means that without an extra security measure, like a drop-in white-box cryptographic library, any data located there when a device is compromised can be read or altered with ease.
+This means that without an extra financial mobile app security measure, like a drop-in white-box cryptographic library, any data located there when a device is compromised can be read or altered with ease.

 What our investigation revealed

 Apps were tested using an array of static and dynamic analysis techniques and vulnerabilities rated according to the CVSS independent international threat classification system.
 Over 90% of the finance apps we analyzed contained four or more vulnerabilities, revealing a stark situation for the banks and financial organizations behind them.